bomb2peng/DREAM-A-Benchmark-Study-for-Deepfake-photoREalism-AssessMent/Prompts_categorization.md

 4) If place or artifact has multiple labels, join them with semicolons ";" in a single cell.
 ```

-Finally, we run a simple python script to sum the total appearance of each category over the entire dataset based on the above attribution output.
+Finally, we run a simple python script to sum the total number of occurence of each category label over the entire dataset based on the above attribution output.